Banks hope futuristic flagships can tempt new customers

 Beyond Europe, the experiments are even bolder.

-Commonwealth Bank of Australia (CBA.AX) is using a mobile app to drive mortgage sales by offering clients data on houses for sale, while BBVA's (BBVA.MC) U.S. unit Compass is testing drive-through ATMs with videoconferencing.
+Commonwealth Bank of Australia is using a mobile app to drive mortgage sales by offering clients data on houses for sale, while BBVA's U.S. unit Compass is testing drive-through ATMs with videoconferencing.

-Customers of the Washington D.C. branch of Carolina Premier Bank (PARA.PK) will soon find themselves face-to-face with a robot, which will greet visitors from November 15.
+Customers of the Washington D.C. branch of Carolina Premier Bank will soon find themselves face-to-face with a robot, which will greet visitors from Nov.
+15.

 Although some of these advances may prove too gimmicky or not functional enough to catch on, long-distance banking via videoconference is seen as a way to reduce branch staffing without hurting service, though customers still prefer a physical point of contact somewhere along the line.